chrsjhnsn/tmux-chronicler/README.md

 # Why this fork

 The author of tmux-logging has, for reasons unknown, chosen not to acknowledge or accept some truly excellent community contributions to this project.
 This fork aims to be more up-to-date.
+I've also made several changes to ensure the saved filename is more human readable.

 Merged in are pull requests to the original project from:
 * bedge